 The youth leader needs to understand that it all begins with a focus on Jesus as the Master Leader who has given us a basic model to follow that transcends time.
-Christ's life on earth gives the true model to save lost youth, molding them into disciples of Christ and usher them into the Kingdom of God.
+Christ's life on earth gives the true model to save lost youth and usher them into the kingdom of God, modeling them into disciples of Christ, while living in this sinful world.

 Christ's method of fulfilling His mission on earth was very purposeful and practical.
 Likewise, there is a need for youth leaders to become purposeful in the way we lead our youth.
 Becoming purposeful involves a sense of urgency in the way we live and work.
 What made Jesus successful was His connection with heaven to carry out His mission.
-The promise Jesus gave to His disciples before His accession to heaven is exactly the same promise youth leaders can accept today-as His last day disciples, hastening His soon coming.
+The promise Jesus gave to His disciples before His accession to heaven is exactly the same promise youth leaders can accept today as His last day disciples hastening His soon coming.

-"But you will receive power when the Holy Spirit comes on you; and you be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
+But you will receive power when the Holy Spirit comes on you; and you be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 (Acts 1:8)